apache/airflow/docs/apache-airflow/concepts/dags.rst

     To disable the prefixing, pass ``prefix_group_id=False`` when creating the TaskGroup, but note that you will now be responsible for ensuring every single task and group has a unique ID of its own.

+While TaskGroups and SubDAGs are both used to create repeating patterns, depending on your use case, one may be better than the other.
+The SubDagOperator launches a DAG as a separate entity from the original graph.
+This design pattern offers flexibility to create SubDAGs with different schedulers and executors at the cost of greater complexity and maintenance burden.
+TaskGroups creates a UI grouping concept on the same original DAG which simplifies logic and maintenance for less flexibility.

 .. _concepts:edge-labels:

 Edge Labels